 A It’s possible to make a case that either is right.
 The story behind the stuff is confusing enough to require some sorting out.
-Bear with me while I trace the evidence and the contrary opinions, though I must warn you that I come only to a tentative conclusion.
+Bear with me while I trace the evidence and the contrary opinions.

-The first example of duct tape I've found is from an advertisement in a newspaper in Wisconsin in September 1965.
-There are lots of earlier examples of duck tape in the same archive that date back to the early 1940s (and the Oxford English Dictionary has found one from 1902), which might suggest that it’s the older form.
-But that’s misleading.
-This duck tape isn’t the triple-layer, tearable, silver, sticky-backed stuff but plain cotton tape.
-The material has been called duck for four centuries, though it was originally made from linen, not cotton.
+Though duck tape is known earlier — the Oxford English Dictionary has an example of that term from 1902 — it’s a different material.
+That duck tape isn’t the triple-layer, silver-coloured, sticky-backed stuff but plain cotton tape.
+The woven fabric has been called duck for four centuries, though it was originally made from linen, not cotton (its name is from from Dutch doek, linen or linen cloth).
 It was a lighter and finer material than canvas, often used for seamen’s trousers and sometimes for sails on small craft.
 Duck tape was widely used at one time for the vertical binding tapes of venetian blinds.